projectriff/riff/docs/riff_system_install.md

 ## riff system install

-Install the riff and Knative system components
+Install riff and Knative system components

 ### Synopsis

-Install the riff and Knative system components
+Install riff and Knative system components

+If an 'istio-system' namespace isn't found then the it will be created and Istio components will be installed.

+Use the '--node-port' flag when installing on Minikube and other clusters that don't support an external load balancer.'

 ```
 riff system install [flags]